 Stanley Park Ecology Society offers Eco Camp for children ages 7 to 11.
 Embark on an exciting educational adventure among the giant trees, sandy beaches and hidden wetlands of Stanley Park.
-This spring, spot migrating waterfowl, search for signs of flying squirrels and beavers, embark on an epic day hike through the park, and learn of animal adaptions to the temperate rainforest ecosystem of the Pacific Northwest, all while spending valuable time outdoors.
-Campers can stay for one week, or for both!
-Note that some activities are the same for each week.
+This spring, spot migrating waterfowl, search for signs of flying squirrels and beavers, explore the patterns of nature, and find buried treasure, all while spending valuable time outdoors.

 Spring day camps are a week long.
-Camps include outdoor and indoor activities and run rain or shine 8:30 a.m. – 4:30 p.m.
+Camps are entirely outdoors this spring from 9:00 a.m. – 3:30 p.m.

-Aftercare is available from 4:30 p.m. – 6:00 p.m.
 We meet at the SPES office (610 Pipeline Road) then campers accompany their camp leaders into new areas of the Park to explore the forests, Beaver Lake, Lost Lagoon, the Seawall and more!
 A detailed parent information package, along with camp policies and procedures, will be sent to you via email once you’ve secured a spot in camp and registered your child(ren).